-The Ministry of Justice does this by delivering modern, accessible, people-centred justice services to the people of New Zealand.
+The Ministry of Justice does this by delivering people-centred justice services to provide access to justice for all New Zealanders.

 New Zealand's justice and legal system protects individual rights and freedoms, sets out what is unacceptable and the penalties for breaking the law, and enforces the rules around how our country is governed.

 The Ministry strives to achieve 3 outcomes: